SSyncropel Docs

 What you just demonstrated

-• A workspace template that's multi-user by design — two roles with distinct publishing patterns, both sharing the same view components.
+• A code-review flow that's multi-user by design — two roles, two instances, distinct publishing patterns on each side.

 • A federation pair established with one composed command, including consent and thread allowlists.